-The reading uncertainty is calculated from the observed standard deviation during the measurements for this comparison.
-For the three measurement cycles the mean absolute standard deviation is 0.61 ppb.
-If we divide this by $\sqrt{n}$ the additional contribution is 0.35 ppb.
+The reading uncertainty is calculated from the observed standard deviation during the measurements.
+For the three measurement runs the mean absolute standard deviation is 0.6 ppb.
+If we divide this by n the additional contribution is 0.35 ppb.